AN5101 Spine & Extremities Anatomy - Credits

 chest and thoracic spine.
 Teaching methods will include lectures,

-discussions that focus on skills development and clinical
+demonstrations, and skills laboratories that focus on skills

-reasoning.
-This is the students' first Evaluation and Management
+development and clinical reasoning.
+This is the students' first

-course.
-It will lay the foundation for other Evaluation and
+Evaluation and Management course.
+It will lay the foundation for

 doctor-patient relationship.